Weighed l1 on the simplex: Compressive sensing meets locality: Introduction

 \section{Introduction}

 The compressive sensing (CS) problem considers the recovery of a sparse vector $\x \in \real^{m}$ given $d$ undetermined measurements $\y = \A\x$.
 The optimization problem is given by

 where $\vectornorm{\cdot}_{0}$ denotes the $\ell_0$ norm.
-However, the $\ell_0$ minimization is known to be intractable and a common approach is a convex relaxation based on $\ell_1$ minimization.
+However, the $\ell_0$ minimization is known to be intractable and a common approach is a convex relaxation based on the following $\ell_1$ minimization problem

+where $||\cdot ||_1$ denotes the $\ell_1$ norm.
 CS theory shows that the $\ell_1$ relaxation exactly recovers the underlying sparse solution assuming certain conditions on $\A$ such as the restricted isometry property (RIP) or the coherence condition \citep{candes2006stable}.
 RIP is known to hold with high probability for random matrices and the mutual coherence can be employed for deterministic matrices \citep{donoho2003optimally,gribonval2003sparse}.

 We highlight two limitations of the standard CS.
 The first is the assumption of a fixed measurement matrix which is constraining in cases where an optimal predefined measurement matrix is a priori unavailable.
 The more general sparse coding framework learns suitable dictionaries from data adapted to the task at hand \citep{engan2000multi,aharon2006k,elad2006image,jiang2013label}.
 Second, measurement matrices do not always satisfy RIP or coherence condition which are properties leveraged to guarantee the recovery of sparse solutions.
 In this paper, we illustrate these limitations in the context of the manifold learning problem.